ietf-wg-cellar/matroska-specification/control.md

 :-----------------|:------|:-----|:-------
 Chapter 1         |   X   |      | yes
 Chapter 2         |       | X    | no
-Table: ChapterAtom visibility to the user{#chapterVisibility}
+Table: ChapterAtom Visibility To The User{#chapterVisibility}

 When the `EditionFlagHidden` flag is set to `true` the `Edition` is hidden and **SHOULD NOT** be selectable in a `Matroska Player`.